kaihendry/hendry.iki.fi/cv/resume.md

-Devops leader with more than 20 years of experience, culminating in delivering performant Web applications on the Cloud.
-Keen on the managed compute trend, aka “Serverless”, to drive operational efficiency, simplicity and software value delivery.
+Kai takes the Infrastructure Lead role with more than 25 years of experience, culminating in delivering performant Web applications on the Cloud.
+Keen on the managed compute trend, aka “Serverless”, to drive operational efficiency, simplicity and accelerate software value delivery.

+### Leading Learning Management System (LMS)

+July 2024 - Feb 2025 | Italy

+* Founding member of the Principal team which conducted an assessment and modernisation programme roadmap
+* Lead initial stability team to deliver fixes featuring a custom built Rate limiter and Circuit breaker to control multi-tenanted traffic
+* Created processes to identify bad queries across a large database landscape

+Tech Stack:
+AWS, Go, Datadog, MySQL, Nginx (Lua), PHP, Gitlab

+### Leading Electronics retailer

+April 2024 - June 2024 | Italy

+* Modernise Customer Data Platform (Loyalty system) upon GCP
+* Build team & deliver infrastructure target for migration

+Tech Stack:
+Google Cloud Platform(GCP), Identity Platform, Terraform

+### Leading Insurance company

+September 2023 - Feb 2024 | UK

+* Lead engineer on an API strategy initiative, integrating a unified API across diverse products and brands, enhancing system interoperability and user convenience
+* Engineered a GraphQL implementation on AWS with Lambda resolvers and local stubs, fortified by robust security measures and comprehensive observability, to cultivate an optimized developer experience
+* Collaborated in the development of a CI/CD pipeline using GitHub Actions, enabling efficient and reliable value delivery across environments

+Tech Stack:
+AWS, Typescript, Appsync, Cognito

+### Government Agency

+January 2023 - May 2023 | Singapore

+Led the initiative to adopt the managed Gitlab platform to deliver software in a complex on premise & Cloud environment Established the “Path to Production”, adopted by at least two teams and complying to strict controls and practices such as Separation of Duties
+Drove adoption of “shift left” security dependency scans & SAST scanning

+Tech Stack:
+AWS, Go, Gitlab, Docker

 ### Indonesian Digibank